Akaion/Jupiter/README.md

 ## Extensions

-* Pattern Scanning
+* Pattern Scanning (AOB Scanning)

 ## Installation

+* Download and install Jupiter using [NuGet](https://www.nuget.org/packages/Jupiter)

 ## Useage

-You can also overload any method with a process id  or a `SafeHandle` to the process instead of a process name
+You can also overload any method with a process id  or a `SafeHandle` to the process instead of a process name.

 ```csharp
 using Jupiter;